nokyotsu/parrots/en/2_komodo.md

 > a snake, ((laughter)) you usually know, but the kit is something that will
 > detect what type you've been bitten by so you can treat it properly.
 >
-> ``Would you like to see a kit?
+> "Would you like to see a kit?
 I've got a couple here in the venom fridge.
 > Let's have a look.
 Ah look, the cakes are in here too. ((Laughter.))
 Quick,
 > have one while they're still fresh.
-Fairy cakes, I baked 'em myself''
+Fairy cakes, I baked ’em myself"
 >
 > He handed round the snake venom detection kits and these home baked fairy
 > cakes and retreated back to his desk, where he beamed at us cheerfully from